Linger0/hbd2zzy/README.md

 ### How to use

-1. Add HER name to replace `TBD` in the code.
+1. Add HER name to replace `zzy` in the code.
 1. Write your wishes in `Memories.html` and change the words on the balloons.
 2. Add a photo as background and modify the `background-url` in `css/memories.css`.